Corstorphine railway station

-Corstorphine railway station served Corstorphine in Edinburgh.
-Services were provided by trains on the Corstorphine Branch.
-It was a terminus of a branch line, and there were sidings.
+Corstorphine railway station served the area of Corstorphine, in Edinburgh, Scotland, between 1902 and 1968.
+It was a terminus of the Edinburgh and Glasgow Railway's Corstorphine branch line.

 History

-The station was opened by the North British Railway in 1902 and the line passed on to the Scottish Region of British Railways on nationalisation in 1948, to be then closed by the British Railways Board in 1968.
+The station was opened by the North British Railway in 1902 and the line passed on to the Scottish Region of British Railways upon nationalisation in 1948.
+It was closed by the British Railways Board in 1968.

-The train journey from Corstorphine Station to Edinburgh Waverley Station took 11 minutes.
+The train journey from Corstorphine to took 11 minutes.